 While the speakers look identical co the Mega Boom 2 that came before, there have been some considerable hardware upgrades inside.
 In addition to the new Wi-Fi chip, the speakers now have microphone arrays around the outside so they can hear you calling for Alexa.

 In terms of music playback, the MegaBlast received the biggest upgrade, pushing a full 40 percent more volume than its predecessor.
 The Megaboom was loud.
 The new Megablast is extremely loud.
 Even in my backyard, I didn’t need to push it to max volume to cover the whole area.

-The Blast and Megablast speakers are IP67 certified waterproof, which means you can fully submerge them and they’ll survive just fine.
+The Blast and Megablast are a IP67 certified waterproof speaker, which means you can fully submerge them and they’ll survive just fine.
 They’re also resistant to dust, drops, and your tipsy cousins knocking them off the deck at a barbecue.

 The exterior has the familiar tight cloth mesh that comes in a variety of colors.
 The colors, in this case, are more muted than with other models like the adorable Wonderboom in order to better fit in with home decor, which is a good call if this is meant to replace an Amazon Echo.

 Should you buy the Ultimate Ears Blast or Megablast?